Chi-teck/drupal-lemp/README.md

 ```
 Having this done you can access web server index page by navigationg to the following url: http://localhost.

 The second way is a bit more advanced.
-First you need to create custom network as follows:
+First step is creating custom network:
 ```bash
 docker network create \
   --subnet=172.28.0.0/16 \
   --gateway=172.28.0.254 \
   my-net
 ```
-The IP addresses may be whatever you like.
+Now the container can be created as follows:
 ```bash
 #! /bin/bash